numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 Niko: let me know what/where I can/should start to do/change here.

 The display of results is hence based on those collected run-length.
-We either used displays  based on the expected run-length |ERT| described in Section `Expected Running Time`_  or based on the distribution of run-length using empirical cumulative distribution as described in Section `Empirical Cumulative Distribution Functions`_
+We either used displays  based on the expected run-length |ERT| described in Section `Average Running Time`_  or based on the distribution of run-length using empirical cumulative distribution as described in Section `Empirical Cumulative Distribution Functions`_

 Simulated Run-length and Bootstrapping